moontrade/server/nosql/README.md

 ```
 DocumentID (64-bits)
     CollectionID 16-bits
-    RowID        48-bits
+    Sequence     48-bits
 ```

 Given CollectionID is 16-bits and the first 100 IDs are reserved for system uses, that equates to 65436 being the max number of collections.
+Each collection has a sequential keyspace of consisting of 281,479,271,743,489 sequences offset by a multiple of CollectionID.

 The format of a document is not enforced.
 However, in order to support secondary indexes selectors that create document projections are required.
+Currently, GJSON is embedded to support JSON documents and JSON based selectors for projections.

 ### Indexes